 More details on the Nature Drives are available.

 Witchelina has plenty of accommodation options.
 Find them on the Witchelina Homestead precinct map.

 Witchelina has two bush campground options at the Homestead and Old Mt Nor'West (remote and a 1 hour drive from the Witchelina Homestead).
 All sites are unpowered and unallocated.

 - Shearer’s Quarters for a maximum of 20 people across 11 rooms

-- Old Mt Nor’West Homestead for up to 6 people across 3 rooms
+- Old Mt Nor’West Homestead (remote and a 1 hour drive from the Witchelina Homestead) for up to 6 people across 3 rooms

 - The Cottage for up to 4 people across 2 rooms